LearnOnDemandSystems/docs/tms/tms-administrators/courses-and-activities/overall/edit-course.md

 ---
-title: "Coming Soon: When can I edit a course?"
+title: "When can I edit a course?"
 description: "Learn about when you can edit all fields on a course and editing restrictions in place for courses.
 Information is also available on cloning a course to use for upcoming training and support for courses used in a class that is in progress."
-isPublished: false
+isPublished: True
 ---

 # Coming Soon: When can I edit a course?